zblago/EF6TempTableKit/README.md

 # EF6TempTableKit

-EF6TempTableKit is a library that helps you utilize temporary tables in your Entity Framework 6 context.
+EF6TempTableKit is a library that helps you utilize temporary tables in your Entity Framework 6 context mapped to Microsoft SQL Server database.

 ## Overview